|

 84. continue

-keep or maintain in unaltered condition; cause to remain or last
+keep or maintain in unaltered condition

 Though Moray died and Wallace lost at Falkirk, forcing him into hiding, the Scots continued to rebel against English rule and small skirmishes and guerilla warfare continued unabated.